Updated: Jul 16

 What are the modes of generating e-Invoice?

 Multiple modes will be made available so that the taxpayer can use the best mode based on his/her need.
-The following are different mode of generating e-Invoice?
+The following are different modes of generating e-Invoice?

 offline tool based